Paul R. Raskin

 - JAR v.
 Affiliated FM Insurance Company – Prosecuted claims for theft coverage under all-risks property policy.

-Business Litigation / Breach of Contract / Ownership Disputes
+Business Litigation Attorney Seattle / Breach of Contract / Business Torts/ Owner Disputes

-Paul has broad experience prosecuting and defending complex contract, breach of fiduciary duty and a variety of other commercial and business-related claims.
+Paul has broad experience prosecuting and defending complex breach of contract, breach of fiduciary duty, negligent misrepresentation and a variety of other commercial and business-related claims.

 - AMI v.
 City of Tacoma – Obtained $2MM+ judgment for real estate developer after three-week trial against City for failing to process building permit and infringing vested rights.